SOP 10.8 - Gavage Techniques in Small Animals (Rat)

 3. Procedures:

-• Set up work surface with materials.
+• Set up work surface with the above materials.

-• Identify the rat.
+• Identify the rat and pick up.
 Depending on the size, pick it up with one hand and restrain the rat against your body using the “v-hold” ensuring that its head and neck are stabilized.
 Smaller animals can be held using standard scruff technique.
+Take care that the rat is not being restrained so tightly that its breathing is impaired.

 • The needle is then advanced gently along the upper palate towards the back of the throat.
-Slight pivoting of curved needles will help feed the needle past the epiglottis and into its correct midline placement (esophagus).
+Slight pivoting of curved needles will help feed the needle past the epiglottis and fall into its correct midline placement (esophagus).

 • The rat may exhibit a swallowing reflex at this point.